cschladetsch/JsIndustrialProducer/Readme.md

 # JsIndustrialProducer - Industrial MIDI Song Creator

 **Note:** For the full experience with parameter controls, song generation, and real-time playback, please download and run locally.
-The application is a standalone HTML file with no external dependencies.
+The application is a single self-contained HTML file (index.html) that requires only the accompanying CSS file.

 ## Demo Visual